MiLasGeek/SVA-Fencing-Tester-Portal/SECURITY.md

 ## 🤝 Our Commitment (The Disclosure Process)

+This project is fully operated on a voluntary, non-profit basis in our spare time.
+While cybersecurity is highly important to us and we aim to react promptly, please understand that voluntary capacity, professional workloads, or holidays may lead to temporary delays.

-Once a private report is received, we act according to the following ehrenamt timeline based on voluntary availability:
+We act according to the following best-effort timeline:

-* **Acknowledgment:** We will acknowledge receipt of your report within **48 to 72 hours** with a private response.
+* **Acknowledgment:** We typically strive to acknowledge receipt of your report with a private response within **3 to 7 days**.
-* **Evaluation:** Our team will analyze the bug and validate if it affects the encrypted core loop or the local network stack.
+* **Evaluation:** We will review and validate the bug to determine if it affects the encrypted core loop or the local network stack.
-* **Coordinated Fix:** If the vulnerability is verified, we will work on a silent patch in our private development branch.
+* **Coordinated Fix:** Verified vulnerabilities will be patched within our private development branch based on availability.
-* **Deployment:** The fixed version will be compiled, packaged into the encrypted `.ota` custom bundle format, and manually pushed to the public `main` branch.
+* **Deployment:** The fixed version will be compiled, packaged into the encrypted `.ota` custom bundle format, and pushed to the public `main` branch.
 * **Public Advisory:** A security advisory detailing the fix will only be published (if necessary) after the patch is active and deployed to the fencing clubs to prevent exploits in the field.

-Thank you for scanning responsibly and helping us keep the fencing community secure!
+Thank you for scanning responsibly, respecting our voluntary capacity, and helping us keep the fencing community secure!